-[§]Interestingly, mean reproduced duration for occluded-silence trials was marginally shorter than for one-silence trials than occluded-silence trials [t(85) = 1.99, P = 0.0498], suggesting (perhaps unsurprisingly) that attentional effects of the intervening noise may have a slight effect on reproduced duration.
-However, the primary comparison between occludedsilence trials and two-silences trials demonstrates that the attentional effects of intervening noise cannot fully explain the one-silence-is-more illusion.
+4 Interestingly, mean reproduced duration for occluded-silence trials was marginally shorter than for one-silence trials than occluded-silence trials (t(85)=1.99, p=.0498), suggesting (perhaps unsurprisingly) that attentional effects of the intervening noise may have a slight effect on reproduced duration.
+However, the primary comparison between occluded-silence trials and two-silences trials demonstrates that the attentional effects of intervening noise cannot fully explain the one-silence-is-more illusion.

-later, a prompt appeared on-screen asking the subject to press the "L" key if the test duration was longer than the reference duration, or press the "S" key if the test duration was shorter than the reference duration.
+Pure silence blocks were identical to embedded silence blocks except that subjects were not immersed in any ambient noise.
+Each trial began with 4s of complete silence, followed by a silent buffer interval.
+Thereafter, a pair of test tones was played successively, followed by another identical buffer interval.
+1.5s later, a prompt appeared on-screen asking the subject to press the "L" key if the test duration was longer than the reference duration, or press the "S" key if the test duration was shorter than the reference duration.
 The next trial began once the subject responded.

-To ensure that subjects understood their task, they were required to complete four "easy" practice trials during the instruction phase in the following order: 1) pure silence trial with 4-s test duration, 2) pure silence trial with 0.5-s test duration, 3) embedded silence trial with 4-s test duration, 4) embedded silence trial with 0.5-s test duration.
+To ensure that subjects understood their task, they were required to complete four 'easy' practice trials during the instruction phase in the following order: 1) pure silence trial with 4s test duration, 2) pure silence trial with 0.5s test duration, 3) embedded silence trial with 4s test duration, 4) embedded silence trial with 0.5s test duration.
 If a subject answered any practice trial wrongly, they were reminded of the instructions and had to redo the trial.
 Subjects were allowed to begin the experiment only after they passed all four practice trials.
 If they failed any practice trial three times, subjects were disqualified from the study.

 Each experimental block had seven experimental trials, each with a different test duration.
-The test durations were ratios (0.85, 0.90, 0.95, 1.0, 1.05, 1.10, and 1.15) of the reference duration.
+The test durations were ratios (0.85, 0.90, 0.95, 1.0, 1.05, 1.10, 1.15) of the reference duration.
 Trials in each block were presented in random order.
-There were two possible buffer intervals (0.5 s and 1 s).
+There were two possible buffer intervals (0.5s and 1s).
 The buffer intervals were constant within each block and counterbalanced between blocks.
-In addition to the experimental trials, there were also two easy catch trials, one with a 4-s test duration and the other with a 0.5-s test duration.
-One catch trial was randomly inserted into a pure silence block.
-Each subject completed 56 experimental trials (2 conditions \times 4 blocks \times 7 test durations) and 2 catch trials.
+In addition to the experimental trials, there were also two easy catch trials, one with a 4s test duration and the other with a 0.5s test duration.
+One catch trial was randomly inserted into an embedded silence block, while the other catch trial was randomly inserted into a pure silence block.
+Each subject completed 56 experimental trials (2 conditions x 4 blocks x 7 test durations) and 2 catch trials.

-Analyses and results.
-In accordance with our preregistered exclusion criteria, we excluded any subject who failed at least one catch trial.
-In all, 99 subjects remained after exclusions.
+In accordance with our pre-registered exclusion criteria, we excluded any subject who failed at least one catch trial.
+99 subjects remained after exclusions.
 No additional trials were excluded.

-The following analysis collapses across all reference durations, test duration ratios, and buffer intervals.
-Subjects were more likely to judge the test duration to be longer than the reference duration in embedded silence trials than in pure silence trials [t(98) = 3.94, P < 0.001], suggesting that embedded silences elicit event representations, which warp perceived duration while pure silences do not.
+The following analysis collapses across all reference durations, test duration ratios and buffer intervals.
+Subjects were more likely to judge the test duration to be longer than the reference duration in embedded silence trials than in pure silence trials (t(98)=3.94, p<.001), suggesting that embedded silences elicit event representations which warp perceived duration while pure silences do not.

-Experiment 5: Silence-Based Warping (Surprise Control).
+Experiment 5: Silence-based warping (surprise control)

 In this experiment, we controlled for the possibility that the temporal dilation we observed in embedded silence trials was simply due to subjects being surprised or distracted by the sudden offset of ambient noise.
 To rule this out, we replaced pure silence trials with surprise control trials, which featured a brief burst of white noise at the exact time subjects would have experienced the offset of ambient noise in embedded silence trials.
-The preregistration for this experiment is available at https://aspredicted.org/YXX_D92.
+The pre-registration for this experiment is available at https://aspredicted.org/YXX_D92.